-(a) This chapter shall apply to all lands depicted on the official woodlands map as light ("L") woodlands, medium ("M") woodlands or dense ("D") woodlands.

-(b) This chapter shall further apply for the protection of any individual tree with a d.b.h. of thirty-six (36) inches or greater, irrespective of whether such tree is within an area described in subsection (a) above.
-A woodlands use permit shall be required under section 37-26 before the conduct of any activity which has the effect of removing, damaging or destroying a tree with a d.b.h. of thirty-six (36) inches or greater.
+- (a) This chapter shall apply to all lands depicted on the Regulated Woodland Map. official woodlands map as light ("L") woodlands, medium ("M") woodlands or dense ("D") woodlands. - (b) This chapter shall further apply for the protection of any individual tree with a d.b.h. of thirty-six (36) inches or greater, irrespective of whether such tree is within an area described in subsection (a) above. a regulated woodland.
+A woodland use permit shall be required under section 37-26 before the conduct of any activity which has the effect of removing, damaging or destroying a tree with a d.b.h. of thirty-six (36) inches or greater.

-(c) Where uncertainty exists with respect to the boundaries of designated woodland areas shown on the official woodlands map, the following rules shall apply:

-(1) Distances not specifically indicated on the map shall be determined by the scale on the map;

-(2) Where physical or natural features existing on the ground are at variance with those shown on the official woodlands map, or in other circumstances where uncertainty exists, the body or official reviewing the activity in question shall interpret the woodland area boundaries.

-(d) Where there is uncertainty as to whether this chapter requires a woodlands use permit for proposed activities on a given parcel of land, the owner or developer may provide the city with an affidavit, in form approved by the city, indicating that this chapter does not apply to the parcel.
-Upon verification by the city, the owner or developer shall be relieved of the necessity of submitting a woodlands use permit application.
+- (c) Where uncertainty exists with respect to the boundaries of designated woodland areas shown on the official woodlands regulated woodland map, the following rules shall apply: - (1) Distances not specifically indicated on the map shall be determined by the scale on the map; - (2) Where physical or natural features existing on the ground are at variance with those shown on the official woodlands regulated woodland map, or in other circumstances where uncertainty exists, the body or official reviewing the activity in question the Community Development Director or their designee shall interpret the woodland area boundaries. - 3) On any parcel containing any degree of regulated woodland, the applicant shall provide site plan documentation showing the locations, species, size and condition of all trees of 8" caliper or larger.
+Existing site understory trees, shrubs and ground cover conditions must be documented on the site plan or woodland use permit application plan in the form of a brief narrative.
+The woodland conditions narrative should include information regarding plant species, general quantities and condition of the woodland vegetation. - (d) Where there is uncertainty as to whether this chapter requires a woodland use permit for proposed activities on a given parcel of land, the owner or developer may provide the city with an affidavit, in form approved by the city, indicating that this chapter does not apply to the parcel.
+Upon verification by the city, the owner or developer shall be relieved of the necessity of submitting a woodland use permit application.
 (Ord.
 No. 86-125.02, § 4.01, 12-15-86; Ord.
 No. 87-125.03, Pt.
 I, 6-1-87; Ord.
 No. 88-125.04, Pt.
 VI, 8-8-88)